 Auditioners should prepare a song in the style of the show befitting the vocal range and personality of the role(s) desired.
 Please keep your song selection or the section of the song you choose to about one minute in length.
 Be prepared to move.
 We need all conflicts listed at auditions, so check/bring your calendar and be prepared to list conflicts between March 5 and May 22.

 *We are committed to diverse, inclusive casting.
 We invite and celebrate all performers of varying ages, sex, ethnicities, disabilities, race, national origin, sexual orientation, and gender identity.

 Jeff and Hunter, two struggling writers, hear about a new musical theater festival.
 However, the deadline for submissions is a mere three weeks away.
 With nothing to lose, the pair decides to try to create something new with the help of their friends.
 Jeff and Hunter begin a conversation about what to write about.
 Eventually, Jeff suggests they write about what to write about.
 They make a pact to write up until the festival's deadline and dream about the show changing their lives.

 Age and race is open for all characters.

-Rehearsals will start Tuesday, November 30th and are planned for three weeknights (7:30-10 pm) and Saturdays (late morning to early afternoon).
-Tech rehearsals will take place January 15th – 20th.
-Actors are required to be present each day of tech week for the entirety of rehearsal and for strike on February 6th .
-Rehearsal schedule will be finalized after the show is cast and actors' conflicts have been accounted for.
+Rehearsals will start immediately after casting and are planned for three nights a week and Saturdays during the day.
+Tech rehearsals will take place May 2 - 5.
+Actors are required to be present each day of tech week and for strike on May 22.
+The rehearsal schedule will be finalized after the show is cast and actors’ conflicts have been accounted for.

 Dominion Stage is a recognized 501(c)(3) nonprofit organization.
 Federal ID number 52-1349392.